First Essex: History

 When the old Duke Street bus depot/bus station was demolished in autumn 2004, operations moved to a new site at Westway.
 The site was redeveloped, with a new and much reduced bus station opening in March 2007.

 Chelmsford had outstations at Great Dunmow and Maldon until 2004.
 Maldon had previously been a full depot until 1993, with the MN code.

 On 20 October 2013, Chelmsford took over the operation of route 888 Luton Airport shuttle from First Northampton.

 From its opening in 2007 until 2022, it had been the operator of the Chelmsford Park and Ride service; the contract was lost to Vectare.

 Colchester (CR)

+Colchester depot operates routes under both the "Essex Bus" and the "Colchester Shuttles" Brands.

+In 2022, First Essex announced the withdrawal of many routes to introduce the Local 5's branding, Colchester operates the following services as part of Colchester 5's.

+51, 52, 53 (merge of S3 and S9), 54, 56, 57 and 58.
+Services S5 & S10 were added in 2024.

+Colchester operates the following as part of the Essex Bus brand, with services 370, 371 and X71 being shared with Chelmsford Depot.